-Even before earning her license, Laura’s energy and enthusiasm for law and helping others was obvious.
+Even before earning her license, Laura’s enthusiasm for law and helping others was obvious.

 At Texas Tech University School of Law, where Laura earned her Doctorate of Jurisprudence in 2017, Laura was lovingly dubbed "The Joiner" by her friends.
-She served on Texas Tech Law Review (Articles Editor vol. 49, Staff member Vol. 48); Board of Barristers Member; Student Bar Association American Bar Association Representative; Judicial Clerkship Committee Student Member; Student Recruitment Council Officer; Criminal Law Association Member; and Texas Tech University Supreme Court (Associate Justice.)
+She served on Texas Tech Law Review (Articles Editor vol. 49, Staff member Vol. 48); Board of Barristers, Student Bar Association (American Bar Association Representative); the Judicial Clerkship Committee, Student Recruitment Council; and Texas Tech University Supreme Court (Associate Justice.)
 She accomplished all this while earning awards for her pro bono service, academics, and oralist skills.